-Status of Board of Directors Activities
+Status of Board of Directors' Activities

-The Board of Directors resolves important matters related to Group management based on laws and regulations of the Board of Directors itself, including drafting proposals for the General Meeting of Shareholders, selecting members for each committee and formulating business plans and product strategies.
-In addition to quarterly financial results, the Board regularly receives reports on the status of business execution, activities related to internal controls and the activities of each committee, while also discussing medium- to long-term management strategies.
-In the fiscal year under review, executive officers and directors held repeated discussions on the formulation of the NISSAN NEXT transformation plan, with directors offering recommendations from a supervisory perspective.
+The Board of Directors resolves important matters related to Group management based on laws and regulations of the Board of Directors itself, including drafting proposals for the General Meeting of Shareholders, selecting members for each committee, preparing quarterly and full-year financial statements and formulating business plans and product strategies.
+In the fiscal year under review, agenda item submitted to the Board of Directors included the following.